Cannabis in the Philippines: Medical use

 On May 26, 2014, Isabela representative Rodolfo Albano III introduced House Bill No. 4477, known as the Compassionate Use of Medical Cannabis Act to the 16th Congress of the Philippines, which would legalize the use of medical marijuana.
 The Inquirer describes this bill as a "hotly-debated topic."
 This bill was filed in the Philippine Congress to legalize the use of medical marijuana in 2014.
 One of the bill's co-authors, Leah Paquiz, said "We are at this stage, we have Filipinos who need care, we should give them compassionate care - this medical cannabis.
 There are a lot of medicines, but they are expensive."
 The bill was, however, ultimately not passed during the 16th Congress.
 Albano has filed the bill during the 17th Congress of the Philippines.

-President Rodrigo Duterte said during his election campaign that he supported medical marijuana, but that he would leave any decision to the concerned government department.
+Former President Rodrigo Duterte said during his election campaign that he supported medical marijuana, but that he would leave any decision to the concerned government department.

 In 2022, Senator Robin Padilla filed a bill legalizing medical use of cannabis drugs.
 However there were concerns among some senators that there is a lack of safeguard against unauthorized cultivation of marijuana.

 Cannahopefuls is a group in the Philippines that advocates medical use of cannabis.
 They believe that the process of acquiring compassionate use permit for medical marijuana is prohibitively tedious and expensive.